On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Background and Problem Formulation

 \subsection{Inference Problem}

 We consider \( K \) agents collaboratively seeking to learn the true state of nature \( \theta^\circ\) from among a finite set of \( H \) hypotheses, \( \Theta = \{1,2,\dots,H \}\).
 At time instant \( i \), the confidence that agent \( k \) has that ``hypothesis \( \theta \) is the true hypothesis'' is denoted by \( \bmu_{k,i} (\theta) \).
 In this notation, the symbol $\bmu_{k,i}$ is a probability vector over all hypotheses.
 Agent \( k \) observes a partially informative and private signal \( \bxi_{k,i} \), which is distributed according to some known marginal likelihood, \( L_k(\cdot| \theta^\circ)\).
 This observation process is independently and identically distributed (i.i.d.) over time \( i \).
 However, independence across agents is not required.
 Agents know their own marginal likelihoods but do not know the likelihoods of other agents.
-In order to avoid pathological cases, we introduce the following assumption. \begin{assumption}[Finite KL-Divergences] For each agent \( k \) and all hypotheses \( \theta \in \Theta \), \putqed \end{assumption}

-In addition, we assume for each wrong hypothesis $\theta \neq \theta^\circ $ that there exists at least one clear-sighted agent who can distinguish this hypothesis from the true hypothesis.
-This is necessary for learning the truth. \begin{assumption}[Global Identifiability] For each wrong hypothesis \( \theta \in \Theta \setminus \{ \theta^\circ\} \), there exists at least one agent \( k \) with \putqed \end{assumption}

-Observe that this assumption does not require \emph{local} identifiability, which is the ability of inferring \( \theta^\circ \) without any cooperation.
+In order to avoid pathological cases, we introduce the following assumption. \begin{assumption}[Finite KL divergences] For each agent \( k \) and all hypotheses \( \theta \in \Theta \), \putqed \end{assumption} In addition, we assume for each wrong hypothesis $\theta \neq \theta^\circ $ that there exists at least one clear-sighted agent who can distinguish this hypothesis from the true hypothesis.
+This is necessary for learning the truth. \begin{assumption}[Global identifiability] For each wrong hypothesis \( \theta \in \Theta \setminus \{ \theta^\circ\} \), there exists at least one agent \( k \) with \putqed \end{assumption} Observe that this assumption does not require \emph{local} identifiability, which is the ability of inferring \( \theta^\circ \) without any cooperation.
 As a result, agents must exchange information in order to uniquely identify the true hypothesis in general.